trimstray/nginx-admins-handbook/doc/HELPERS.md

 Generally, Tengine is a great solution, including many patches, improvements, additional modules, and most importantly it is very actively maintained.

-The build and installation process is very similar to [Install Nginx on Centos 7](#installation-nginx-on-centos-7).
+The build and installation process is very similar to [Installation Nginx on CentOS 7](#installation-nginx-on-centos-7).
 However, I will only specify the most important changes.

 <details>
 <summary><b>Show step-by-step Tengine installation</b></summary><br>